Innovations in Drug Delivery - Broad-based Proprietary Technology Platforms to Address Delivery Effi

-Recently published research from GBI Research, "Innovations in Drug Delivery - Broad-based Proprietary Technology Platforms to Address Delivery Efficiency and Improve Patient Compliance", is now available at Fast Market Research
+New Pharmaceuticals research report from GBI Research is now available from Fast Market Research

 Drug delivery technologies provide commercial opportunities for pharmaceutical companies by improving the chances of success for a drug development project.
 They enable the formulation of a promising molecule that might have poor solubility or require selective delivery to a particular tissue, such as the brain.
 Similarly, drug delivery technologies may enable companies to differentiate products within crowded therapeutic areas, facilitate life cycle management for existing drugs, and reposition existing drugs - proprietary or generic - in new indications where the needs of the patient population are different or, again, where more targeted delivery is required.
 Products that are reformulated with novel drug delivery systems do not meet the traditional criteria for innovative products - in other words, products that include new active moieties.
 Nevertheless, GBI Research's analysis shows that the commercial success of existing products that rely on innovative drug delivery technologies is clear, and these products make significant positive changes for patients.